 You might be thinking, “Well, OK, they’re chemicals.
 But can they really be that bad?
 After all, I get these from my vet

-Pyrethrins and Pyrethroids
+2. Pyrethrins and Pyrethroids

 Many people think the pyrethrins (naturally occurring compounds from the chrysanthemum plant) and pyrethroids (the synthetic counterpart) are less hazardous than fipronil.
 Sadly, that is not the case.

 The Center for Public Integrity found that from 2002 through 2007 at least 1,600 pet deaths from pyrethroid spot-on treatments were reported to the EPA.
 That’s nearly double the number of reported fatalities linked to flea and tick products without pyrethroids.
 CPI’s project was based on an analysis of 90,000 adverse reaction reports.
 Keep in mind that many adverse reactions are not reported so the actual number could be much higher, according to Khalsa.

 Pyrethroid spot-on products also accounted for more than half of the major pesticide pet reactions, including brain damage, heart attacks